dmaerzendorfer/masterThesis/ResearchDiary/README.md

         - changed the systems i want to deploy on
             ![settings info](images/questSettings.png)
             -> set everything to oculus
+            - dont! setting thigs to open XR fixed it and it just magically works
     - had the oculus pc app already installed (quest link)
         - my quest doesnt have a cable
             - trying the air link